dvjones89/sheldon/README.md

 Sheldon makes it easy for you to manage your .dotfiles and configs across all your OS X / linux devices.
 The video above demonstrates adding a config file to Sheldon (`sheldon learn`) and recalling this config (`sheldon recall`) on another host.

+Check out my [5 minute demo video](https://www.youtube.com/watch?v=7z2a1AmWNfU) to see more of Sheldon in action.

 ### Requirements:
 * Ruby 1.9.3 or above.
 * The `build-essential` and `ruby-dev` packages on linux systems